-Note 9 - RISK MANAGEMENT
+Note 7 - RISK MANAGEMENT

 The District is exposed to various risks of loss related to workers' compensation; torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the District carries commercial insurance and also participates in the Parish's risk management program for general liability and workers' compensation.
 No settlements were made during the year that exceeded the District's insurance coverage.
-The District pays monthly premiums to the Parish for workers' compensation based on a fixed percentage of payroll.
 The District's premiums for general liability are based on various factors such as operations and maintenance budget, exposure and claims experience.
-The Parish handles all claims filed against the District related to workers' compensation and general liability.
-The District could have additional exposure for claims in excess of the Parish's insurance contracts as described below:
+The premiums for workers' compensation are based on a fixed percentage of payroll.
+The Parish handles all claims in excess of the Parish's insurance contracts as described below:

+Coverage

-Coverage Policy Limits
+Policy Limits

 General liability \$10,000,000

 Workers' compensation Statutory